 After seeing one of the puppies get killed by a moving vehicle, and knowing what the consequences would be for the other two dogs, Peter began to start caring for the dogs.
 He actually built a dog house for them which you can see pictured.
 In a very short time he developed a great relationship with them.
 He named the mother "Mama", and the puppy Boris.
 Boris was named after a close comrade Peter had lost a few months earlier.
 He had communicated to his family about his two new four legged friends, and expressed a desire to bring them home with him.
 Unfortunately, that would never happen because Peter died on Christmas morning last year.

 Peter’s family had a strong desire to complete Peter’s wishes and bring the dogs home.
-Unfortunately, military personal loans weren't an option for transferring the dogs so instead, getting together with the Best Friends Animal Society in UTAH, this group flew to Iraq, and arranged for the transportation of these two dogs back to the USA to be with the Neesley family.
+Getting together with the Best Friends Animal Society in UTAH, this group flew to Iraq, and arranged for the transportation of these two dogs back to the USA to be with the Neesley family.
 This was accomplished with the help of a lot of great people, and today, these two dogs are living a very relaxing and loving life in Gross Pointe Farms, Michigan.

 I had heard about this story on CNN in January, and for some reason it really touched me.
 I have always seen celebrities going to Iraq to do things for the soldiers, and although my show airs on Animal Planet, I hardly think of myself as a celebrity.
 But this was my opportunity to do something positive for a family that lost a loved one serving our country, so I made contact with Carey Neesley, Peter’s sister.
 I told her that I was very touched by her brother’s story and said I wanted to come out there and spend a few days to help her with the training of her dogs.
 I had no idea what to expect or what they needed, but I made a decision to come.